VisualComputing/nub/README.md

 }
 ```

-which will create a random interpolator path containing [4..10] key-frames.
+which will create a random interpolator path containing [4..10] key-nub.
 The interpolation is also started.
 The interpolator path may be drawn with code like this:

 ```processing
 ...